OECM’s Sourcing Process

 Participate in the Sourcing Process

-Represent your organization and network with like-minded industry professionals by participating as a Project Advisory Committee Member on an upcoming sourcing project.
-Customers share valuable insights about their organizations’ business needs shaping the agreements added to the OECM Marketplace by providing:
+Represent your organization and network with like-minded industry professionals by participating as a Project Advisor on upcoming sourcing projects.
+Customers can share valuable insights about their organizations’ business needs and help shape the agreements to our Marketplace by providing:

 • Spend and usage data to forecast the potential scope of the project